scipion-em/scipion-em-prody/README.rst

 CONDA_ACTIVATION_CMD = eval "$(/extra/miniconda3/bin/conda shell.bash hook)"

 *PRODY_ENV_ACTIVATION* (default = conda activate prody-github):
-Command to activate the ProDy environment.
+Command to activate the ProDy environment if you have your own one.
+Otherwise, it will use ProDy installed in the default scipion3 environment.

 Protocols